Lapasov05/Lapasov05/README.md

 **`ABDUG'ANI LAPASOV`**

 I am Python developer with 4 months + experience.
 My skills include database management, API design and integration, and a solid understanding of ORM (Object-Relational Mapping) principles.
-I also have 2 experience in creating Telegram Bot working with Aiogram3 and 2 months experience in DRF and Fast Api.
+I also have 2 months experience in creating Telegram Bot working with Aiogram3 and 2 months experience in DRF and Fast Api.
 <p>
    <a href="https://github.com/Lapasov05?tab=repositories&sort=stargazers">